3LawsRobotics/3laws-demos/lll_warehouse_demo/README.md

 ## Requirements

 This demo has been tested in `Ubuntu 22.04`, with `ROS2 Humble` and `Gazebo Fortress`.
+Make sure to install the following dependencies:

-1. Install ROS2 Humble (the `ros-humble-desktop` package): https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html
+1. ROS2 Humble (the `ros-humble-desktop` package): https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html
-2. Install the new Gazebo Sim (`Fortress` version): https://gazebosim.org/docs/fortress/install_ubuntu/
+2. Gazebo Sim (`Fortress` version): https://gazebosim.org/docs/fortress/install_ubuntu/
-3. Install xterm: `sudo apt install xterm`
+3. xterm: `sudo apt install xterm`

+## Notes
+* For some reason, the gazebo physics make the robot wheels skid at the bigging of the simulation.
+Once you drive a couple meters away from the initial location, the robot should behave as expected.

+* In this configuration of the Supervisor, obstacles are detected via the laserscan.
+This means the supervisor has no information about direction the workers are walking towards.
+Given such perception modality, the supervisor will not let you drive into the workers, and stop or backup if a worker is getting close to it, but it won't prevent adversarial workers from colliding with it.
+Ensuring avoidance of adversarial agents is a capability of **3Laws Supervisor Pro**.
+Contact info@3laws.io to inquire about a demo of those capabilities.

 ## Getting started